 Infographic: What Is Career & Technical Education?

-Now let’s take a look at the literal definition of CTE.
+Now that we've reviewed the 16 CTE career clusters, let's take a closer look at the definition of career and technical education.

 The Definition of Career & Technical Education